LimeLimeW/awesome-vjing/respect-your-vj.md

 Thank you for reading this and supporting the art of VJs!

-**This manifesto was found on [this website](http://www.mediateletipos.net/archives/8762), if you are the author, please let me know so we can credit you.**
+**This manifesto was found on [this website](http://www.mediateletipos.net/archives/8762), if you are the author, please let us know so we can credit you.**